 No. Relevant Submission Text Response Updates to Strategy / SEA / AA New text in green meet climate change objectives is significant.
-When the Climate Action and Low Carbon Development Bill is enacted, the NTA will be required to comply with Section 15 of the Bill.
+When the Climate Action and Low Carbon following the enactment of the Climate Action and Low Carbon Development Bill is enacted, the NTA will be required to comply with Section 15 of the Development Bill 2015.
+Bill.
 At that time, it will not be legal for the NTA to adopt or implement this draft Strategy.
-Development Bill 2015.